 We have a combination of booked surgeries and same day appointment clinics.
 Appointments can be booked in person, by telephoning the surgery or by booking over the internet (see details below of how to use the Patient Access internet facility).

 Same Day Appointment Clinics are held each week day morning from 8am.

-Since 5th April 2017 the Same Day Appointments Clinic has been made up of bookable timed appointments.
-From 8am each morning patients have the option to book an appointment in that morning’s open access clinic either on-line, in person (as before) or by telephone.
+Since 5th April 2017 the Same Day Appointment Clinic has been made up of bookable timed appointments.
+From 8am each morning patients have the option to book an appointment in that morning’s same day appointment clinic either on-line, in person (as before) or by telephone.
 There are a set number of same day appointments available each morning.
-Once these have been allocated there will be no further appointments that morning and patients will need to wait until 8am the following week day morning to book the next available open access clinic appointment.
+Once these have been allocated there will be no further appointments that morning and patients will need to wait until 8am the following week day morning to book the next available Same Day Appointment Clinic appointment.

 There are also some pre-booked morning appointments available from 8.10am which can be booked in advance of the day.